Information last updated: 4 December, 10:30am

 - Getting a COVID-19 test at the earliest sign of cold/flu like symptoms and isolating at home while waiting for your results.

-You will find additional information about face coverings and masks including local organisations that are producing masks, what you should look for when buying a mask, and how to make your own mask, on our Be Kind to Yourself webpage.
+You will find additional information about face masks including local organisations that are producing masks, what you should look for when buying a mask, and how to make your own mask, on our Be Kind to Yourself webpage.